GoogleChrome/web.dev/src/site/content/en/fast/codelab-extract-and-inline-critical-css/index.md

 5. Make sure the **Simulated Fast 3G, 4x CPU Slowdown** radio button is selected.

 6. Make sure that the **Clear Storage** checkbox is enabled.
-This option forces Lighthouse to go to the network for every page resource, which is how first-time visitors experience the page.
+With this option selected, Lighthouse will not load resources from the cache, which simulates how first-time visitors would experience the page.

 7. Click **Run Audits**.